Approximation in the Zygmund and H\"older classes on $\mathbb{R}^n$

 is equivalent to

-for all multi-indices $\alpha$ with $|\alpha| = k$ for any integer $k \geq 2$ (see for example \cite[pp.~143--145]{ref:Stein}).
-Before we establish the analogue of Lemma \ref{lemma:DifferenceBoundsWavelets} for $S(\varepsilon)$ in terms of $D(C\varepsilon)_R,$ we need the following auxiliary result.
+for all multi-indices $\alpha$ with $|\alpha| = k$ and with $C_k$ depending only on $k$ (see for example \cite[pp.~143--145]{ref:Stein}).
+Before we establish the analogue of Lemma~\ref{lemma:DifferenceBoundsWavelets} for $S(\varepsilon)$ in terms of $\dilation{D(c\varepsilon)}{R},$ we need the following auxiliary result.
 For the reader's convenience, we provide complete details in the proof (and also for analogous estimates later on) although many parts of the arguments are well-known for the specialists.

 \begin{lemma} Let $0 < s \leq 1$ and consider a function $f \in \lip{s}$ and an integer $k \geq 2.$ There exists $R_0 = R_0(f,k) > 0$ such that if $R > R_0$ and

 then